Biosignature: Morphology

+Martian rocks and meteorites

-Another possible biosignature might be morphology since the shape and size of certain objects may potentially indicate the presence of past or present life.
-For example, microscopic magnetite crystals in the Martian meteorite ALH84001 are one of the longest-debated of several potential biosignatures in that specimen.
-The possible biomineral studied in the Martian ALH84001 meteorite includes putative microbial fossils, tiny rock-like structures whose shape was a potential biosignature because it resembled known bacteria.
+Microscopic magnetite crystals in the Martian meteorite ALH84001 are one of the longest-debated of several potential biosignatures in that specimen.
+The possible biomineral studied in ALH84001 includes putative microbial fossils, tiny rock-like structures whose shape was a potential biosignature because it resembled known bacteria.
 Most scientists ultimately concluded that these were far too small to be fossilized cells.
 A consensus that has emerged from these discussions, and is now seen as a critical requirement, is the demand for further lines of evidence in addition to any morphological data that supports such extraordinary claims.
-Currently, the scientific consensus is that "morphology alone cannot be used unambiguously as a tool for primitive life detection."
+Currently, the scientific consensus is that "morphology alone cannot be used unambiguously as a tool for primitive life detection".
 Interpretation of morphology is notoriously subjective, and its use alone has led to numerous errors of interpretation.

-Chemical
+Chemistry

 No single compound will prove life once existed.
 Rather, it will be distinctive patterns present in any organic compounds showing a process of selection.
 For example, membrane lipids left behind by degraded cells will be concentrated, have a limited size range, and comprise an even number of carbons.
 Similarly, life only uses left-handed amino acids.
 Biosignatures need not be chemical, however, and can also be suggested by a distinctive magnetic biosignature.